XV Corps (United States)

 The XV Corps of the US Army was initially constituted on 1 October 1933 as part of the Organized Reserves, and was activated on 15 February 1943 at Camp Beauregard, Louisiana.
 During the Second World War, XV Corps fought for 307 days in the European Theater of Operations, fighting from Normandy through France and southern Germany into Austria.
 The corps was commanded in combat by Major General Wade H. Haislip, initially as a subordinate unit to the Third U.S. Army and later as part of the Seventh U.S. Army.

 After the end of the war the corps was inactivated and reactivated several times, finally being inactivated in 1968.

+Interwar period

+XV Corps (I)

+The XV Corps was authorized by the National Defense Act of 1920 and was to be composed of units of the Organized Reserve located primarily in the Fifth Corps Area.
+The corps headquarters and headquarters company were constituted on 29 July 1921 in the Regular Army, allotted to the Fifth Corps Area, and assigned to the Fifth Army.
+The corps headquarters was organized in January 1922 with Reserve personnel as a "Regular Army Inactive" (RAI) unit at Columbus, Ohio.
+The headquarters company was organized about August 1924 with Reserve personnel at Cleveland, Ohio, and relocated on 9 July 1931 to Columbus.
+The headquarters was withdrawn from the Regular Army on 1 October 1933 and demobilized.

+XV Corps (II)

+The second iteration of the XV Corps was constituted in the Organized Reserve on 1 October 1933, allotted to the Fifth Corps Area, and assigned to the Second Army.
+The corps headquarters was concurrently initiated at Indianapolis, Indiana, with the Reserve personnel previously assigned to the demobilized XV Corps (RAI).
+The designated mobilization station was Fort Hayes, Ohio, where the corps headquarters would assume command and control of its subordinate corps troops which would then be mobilizing throughout the Fifth Corps Area.
+It was redesignated 1 January 1941 as headquarters, XV Army Corps.
+The XV Corps was not activated prior to World War II and was located in Indianapolis as of 7 December 1941 in an inactive reserve status.

 Normandy

+The headquarters, XV Army Corps, was redesignated on 19 August 1942 as headquarters, XV Corps, and ordered into active military service at Camp Beauregard, Louisiana, on 15 February 1943.

 XV Corps took part in the July 1944 breakout from Normandy, Operation Cobra.
 The corps liberated Le Mans on 8 August 1944.
 In a controversial decision by the Twelfth United States Army Group commander, Lieutenant General Omar Bradley, the corps was halted at Argentan on 13 August 1944, before it could link up with Canadian troops, allowing Germans trapped in the Falaise Pocket an escape route to the east.
 Seizing a bridgehead over the Seine River on 20 August 1944, the corps then mopped up German resistance along its west bank.
 Subsequently, the corps had no divisions assigned to it and used its corps troops to screen the southern flank of the U.S. XII Corps.